GuttInst/guttmacherggplottheme/README.md

 <!-- badges: end -->

 The goal of guttmacherggplottheme is to provide ggplot themes and color palettes that align with Guttmacher’s branding.

-Please note that the get_divergent_categorical_palette() function is only intended for plots with exactly 6 categorical variables.
+This package is still in beta; please contact <amurulidhar@guttmacher.org> or
+<imaddowzimet@guttmacher.org> with any bug reports or suggestions (or
+feel free to file an issue on this Github page directly).

 ## Installation